dxw/airtext-jcd-display/README.md

 This is a simple display board that shows the airTEXT forecast for the next 24 hours.
 It is designed to be used with a JCDecaux display board, but can be used in any settings that supports HTML and JavaScript.

-There are three templates, each defined in `index.html` as a Handlebars template:

-- **Alert** - for air pollution and pollen alerts
-- **Info** - for general information

-We fetch data from the CERC Forecast API and check it against some rules to determine which template to use.
-If the API cannot be accessed or returns bad data, we fall back to the info template.
+We fetch data from the CERC Forecast API and check it against some rules to determine which template (defined in `index.html` as Handlebars templates) to use.

+There are three dynamic templates triggered by specific rules.
+In priority order they are:

+- **Air pollution alert for today** - when there is an air pollution alert for today
+- **Air pollution alert for tomorrow** - when there is an air pollution alert for tomorrow (but not today)
+- **Pollen alert** - when there is a pollen alert for today

+When none of the conditions is met, or when the API cannot be accessed, we fall back to one of the three static info templates (picked randomly):

+- **Subscription actionable**
+- **Subscription reflexive**
+- **Educational**

 Everything happens in the client.
 There is intentionally no server-side code because the JCDecaux expects the board to be self-contained and the display to run in the browser.
 This means that the API key is exposed, but this is not a security risk for use with the JCDecaux display boards because they are not accessible to the public.